 For me it was giving up sweets for a while.
 I had always eaten pretty healthful meals, but sugary foods of all kinds were what kept me obese as a grade schooler and overweight throughout my adolescence and university years.

 That is why, during my last term in school some 20 years ago, I kept all cakes, cookies, and ice cream out of my off-campus apartment.
 I also was strict with myself about not having seconds of anything, no matter how much I liked the taste.
-For instance, I would buy a package of six little chicken drumsticks and broil them all at one time, but only have two for dinner and use the other four for two other meals.
-I bought those tiny boxes of raisins and would use only one per bowl of breakfast cereal.
+For instance, I would buy a package of 6 little chicken drumsticks and broil them all at one time, but only have 2 for dinner and use the other 4 for 2 other meals.
+I bought those tiny boxes of raisins and would use only 1 per bowl of breakfast cereal.

 The second thing in my favor was that I knew what a meal was.
-Having grown up in the generation where mothers cooked for their children, I knew how to get a protein, a starch, a green vegetable, and a salad on the plate.
+I knew how to get a protein, a starch, a green vegetable, and a salad on the plate.
 Meals were not fancy, but they did the trick.